A Simple and Optimal Policy Design with Safety against Heavy-Tailed Risk for Stochastic Bandits: Introduction

-\item We finally extend the idea of our policy design to apply to the linear bandit setting, a setting that sits in the broad stochastic bandit problems and deviates from the MAB setting.
+\item We extend the idea of our policy design to the linear bandit setting, a setting that sits in the broad stochastic bandits problems and deviates from the MAB setting.
 In the linear bandit setting, the decision maker chooses an action in each period from a potentially time-varying continuous action set, instead of from $K$ discrete arms (see, e.g., \citealt{abbasi2011improved} for reference).
-We prove that our simple policy design can be integrated to classical linear bandit algorithms and lead to both worst-case optimality in terms of expected regret and light-tailed risk on the regret distribution. \end{enumerate}
+We introduce a novel regret decomposition formula tailored to deal with the uncontrollable arm feature vectors as well as further adapt the split-and-conquer technique.
+We prove that our simple policy design can be integrated into classical linear bandit algorithms and lead to both worst-case optimality in terms of expected regret and light-tailed risk on the regret distribution. \end{enumerate}